sunnyyy/SoftwareDevVocab/AWS/Database/RDS.md

   - Amazon Aurora

 ## Multi-AZ
-- you have an exact copy of a prod DB in another AZ, and AWS handles the replication (sync'ing) for you
+- exact copy of a prod DB in another AZ (auto sync'ed)
+- for disaster recovery only!
-- if emergency, Amazon RDS will auto-failover to standby RDS instance
+  - in emergency, Amazon RDS will auto-failover to the standby RDS instance
   - e.g. if you have an RDS instance with DNS `myRds.us-east-1a.rds.aws.com` and a standby RDS instance `myRds.us-east-1b.rds.aws.com`, the DNS endpoint will be auto-switched
-- uses:
+- example use cases:
-  - for disaster recovery only!
-    - ex: planned DB maintenance
+  - planned DB maintenance
-    - ex: DB instance failure
+  - DB instance failure --> can be simulated by rebooting the RDS instance
-    - ex: AZ failure
+  - AZ failure
-  - __*NOT*__ for improved performance --> for that, use __read replicas__
 - available for:
   - SQL server
   - Oracle